Cowra Prisoner of War Camp Site

-Cowra Prisoner of War Camp Site is a heritage-listed former prisoner-of-war camp at Evans Street, Cowra, Cowra Shire, New South Wales, Australia.
+Cowra Prisoner of War Camp Site is a heritage-listed former prisoner-of-war camp at Evans Street, Cowra in the Central West region of New South Wales, Australia.
 The camp was built from 1941 to 1944.
 It was the location of the infamous Cowra breakout in 1944.
 The property is owned by the Cowra Shire Council.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Cowra Prisoner of War Camp was constructed in 1941-42 to house Italian POWs captured by Allied Forces during World War II.
 It was part of a nationwide system of POW confinement and enemy alien containment.
 In all, twenty-eight major camps were established in Australia by the British Military Board during this period.
 The camp was to consist of four compounds, two with permanent amenities and two temporary.
 Although officially operating from June 1941, the first internees were marched into Cowra nearly four months later, on 15 October 1941.
 The major building program was still underway at this time and was not completed until well into 1944.
 Both POW and local labourers were used to complete construction, the prisoners living in tents until April 1942 when accommodation huts became available.

 By December 1942 over 2,000 mainly Italian, prisoners and internees were housed in the camp.
 Between January 1943 and August 1944, over one thousand Japanese POWs and internees arrived.
 By the end of June 1944 the camp was already overcrowded beyond its intended capacity.
 At 2 am on 5 August 1944 the Japanese prisoners staged an outbreak, during which over 300 escaped outright and over 250 died.
 18 buildings were burnt to the ground.
 This action has remained significant in popular memory as the first time the War was fought on home soil and as the largest revolt of its kind in Australia's history.
 This has often overshadowed the experience of the Italian, Javanese and assorted other ethnic groups which populated the camp during its operation.

 After the end of the War the camp and its surrounds were sold to the New South Wales Department of Agriculture and a private owner.
 Part of the site remains within a public reserve.
 The private part of the site is used for grazing and crop cultivation.

 In 1991, Cherry Tree Avenue was extended across the camp to link with the War Cemetery and the Cowra Japanese Garden and Cultural Centre.